singhpriya147/Priya_Singh_AI-Powered-Content-Summarizer-Dashboard_Frontend/README.md

     ```

 2. **Access the Application:**
-   Open your web browser and go to `http://localhost:3000` to access the Canvas Craft web app.
+   Open your web browser and go to `http://localhost:3000` to access the app.